quitenoisemaker/simple-sales-page/README.md

 # simple-sales-page
-A simple sales page created for mainly for a single product
+A simple sales page created for mainly for Online marketing purpose